We understand that hiring a marketing agency is a big decision.

 At Potluck Consulting, the marketing work our clients hire us for is done in-house.
 We do not white label our services to anyone nor do we hire subcontractors to service the main parts of our contracts.
 This means that every strategy and main project piece you get from us is done by an employee (not a contractor or another agency).
 To be fully transparent, on occasion, we do contract a copywriter or two to help give our team a hand with writing needs, but again, all marketing efforts are handled in-house and by our full-time staff.
 This keeps your costs down and ensures that a dedicated person who knows your brand is working on your project throughout every stage.
 We prefer to do it this way because let’s be honest, it’s the most transparent, efficient, and cost-effective structure for our clients.
 We’re not about industry standard and instead, want our clients to get the most out of their investment.

 Why do we bring up white labeling and contractors?
 Because it’s extremely common in the digital marketing industry for agencies to sell a service that they don’t actually know how to do or don’t offer in house.
 Many brands need a variety of solutions to clients and unless you have a large marketing agency, it’s impossible to offer everything.
 This is where white labeling and contractors come in.
-Many marketing agencies sell services offered by other people or agencies to their clients.
-When they don’t tell you this is happening, this is called “white labeling”.
-It’s like repackaging a service that someone else did.
-When they do tell you that they’re bringing in someone to do the job and handling the costs under their contract, this is called “hiring a subcontractor”.
+Many marketing agencies re-sell services offered by other people or agencies to bulk up contracts or submit proposals that include a scope they can’t provide in full.
+This is called “white labeling”.
+It’s like repackaging a service that someone else does.
+“Hiring a subcontractor” is also common practice in the marketing industry.
+This is where an agency brings in someone to do part of their job and handles the costs under their contract.
 In both of these cases, you’ll likely be paying more for the service than if you were to go directly to the person offering the service.
 Above we mentioned occasionally hiring a copywriter.
 When we do, Potluck Consulting always absorbs the cost so that there is no additional cost to the client.

 Another thing to think about is if you’ll need to create accounts for and pay for third-party tools.
 This could include email software, apps for your website, or even a couple of hours to have your developer install or change something on your site for the campaign.
 Always ask if there are any additional costs like this in the proposal process.